phpDocumentor/phpDocumentor/docs/manual/for-users/installation.rst

 When the installation is finished you can invoke the ``docblox`` command from any path in your system.
-Recommended is to read the :doc:`Basic usage` chapter, which will explain how to start using DocBlox.
+Recommended is to read the :doc:`basic-usage` chapter, which will explain how to start using DocBlox.

 Manual Installation